Attempts to build a canal across Nicaragua: 1990–2009

-HKND project (2010–present)
+HKND project (2010–2024)

 In 2010, Nicaragua signed a contract with two Korean developers, Dongmyeong Engineering & Architecture Consultants (DMEC) and Ox Investment, to construct a deepwater port and facilities at Monkey Point on the Caribbean coast to improve capacity there.

 On July 27, 2012, engineering services provider Royal HaskoningDHV announced that the Nicaraguan government commissioned a feasibility study to be completed in early 2013 at a cost of US$720,000.
-The contract has been awarded to a consortium made up of Royal HaskoningDHV and Ecorys.
+The contract has been awarded to a consortium consisting of Royal HaskoningDHV and Ecorys.
 The feasibility study examined the route that followed the San Juan River.
 The study suggested that this route would both be cheaper and also offer environmental benefits over other routes.
-This because it would not be necessary to create an artificial lake to foresee the locks of water, and it would also require but the moving of small amounts of soil (compared to the other routes).
-Also, it would not require the digging of a new canal which would cause the San Juan river to receive less water (which again has ecological consequences).
+This is because it would not be necessary to create an artificial lake to foresee the locks of water, and it would require the moving of relatively small amounts of soil compared to other routes.
+Also, this plan would not require the construction of a new canal, which would divert water from the San Juan River with negative ecological consequences.

-On September 26, 2012, the Nicaraguan government and the newly formed Hong Kong Nicaragua Canal Development Group (HKND) signed a memorandum of understanding regarding the intentions of HKND Group to financing and building the Nicaraguan Canal and Development Project.
-HKND Group is a private enterprise lead by billionaire Wang Jing.
+On September 26, 2012, the Nicaraguan government and the newly formed Hong Kong Nicaragua Canal Development Group (HKND) signed a memorandum of understanding regarding the intentions of HKND Group to finance and build the Nicaraguan Canal and Development Project.
+HKND Group is a private enterprise led by billionaire Wang Jing.
 HKND Group entered the study phase of development to assess the technological and economic feasibility of constructing a canal in Nicaragua, as well as the potential environmental, social, and regional implications of various routes.
-The canal and other associated projects would have been be financed by investors throughout the world and would have generated jobs for Nicaragua and other Central American countries.
+The canal and other associated projects would have been financed by investors worldwide and would have generated jobs for Nicaragua and other Central American countries.

 On December 22, 2014, HKND announced construction started in Rivas, Nicaragua.
 HKND Group Chairman Wang Jing spoke during the starting ceremony of the first works of the canal in Brito town.
 Construction of the new waterway would be run by HKND Group—Hong Kong-based HK Nicaragua Canal Development Investment Co Ltd., which is controlled by Wang Jing.

 By 2016, no significant construction had taken place.
-No "major works" such as dredging will take place until after a Pacific Ocean wharf is finished and the wharf's construction will not start until sometime after August 2016.
+No "major works" such as dredging will take place until after a Pacific Ocean wharf is finished, and the wharf's construction will not start until sometime after August 2016.

 On April 3, 2016, Suzanne Daley, writing in the New York Times, reported that progress on the project seemed stalled.
-Daley reported that Nicaraguan President Daniel Ortega had not mentioned the Canal in months, and he remarked that cows were still browsing for grass in the field where Wang held his ground-breaking.
-She also reported that Wang had financial setbacks unrelated to the Nicaragua project, and that he had lost 80% of his net worth.
+Daley reported that Nicaraguan President Daniel Ortega had not mentioned the Canal in months and that cows were still browsing for grass in the field where Wang held his ground-breaking.
+She also reported that Wang had financial setbacks unrelated to the Nicaragua project and that he had lost 80% of his net worth.

-Following financial difficulties, Wang finally closed the HKND Headquarter in China in April 2018, leaving no forwarding address or telephone numbers to be reached.
+Following financial difficulties, Wang finally closed the HKND Headquarters in China in April 2018, leaving no forwarding address or telephone numbers to be reached.